 Skip to main table of contents.

-The purpose of this web site is primarily to acquaint students, and the teachers who help them, with the many sources of materials and strategies that have been developed to give visually impaired people equal opportunities for learning and enrichment in music, and to provide direct links to the music-related services of other organizations that may be useful.
+The purpose of this web site is primarily to acquaint students, and the teachers who help them, with the many sources of materials and the strategies that have been developed to give visually impaired people equal opportunities for learning and enrichment in music, and to provide direct links to the music-related services of other organizations that may be useful.
 The Resource Center has a small staff, and its ability to help comes mainly from being able to refer callers to people we have found over the years with expertise in particular areas.
 To answer most questions, we refer to the same services given on this site.
 We hope that the various pages on this site will give you at least the background information you need, and we will be happy to work with you directly on finding further solutions.
 If you would like to exchange ideas and music experiences with others, we recommend looking into the various listservs mentioned in our resource list.

 Students enjoying recital day.

 This site is set up like a book, with a separate page for each subject, and a table of contents.
 Subject pages with more than one section will begin with their own tables of contents.
 Important navigation links are always at the bottom of the page.
 The bottom-most link will return you to the main table of contents on this home page.
 Screen reader users will find the commands to jump to headings or paragraphs particularly efficient on this site.
 Readers may also find the "back" command (backspace or Alt plus Left Arrow) useful for returning to a previously read page.

 Bridgeport, Connecticut, 06608

 Page 2: The Summer Institute (not being held at this time)

 Page 3: Some Facts and Sources, Braille Music and Technology.